 Shirts // Leggings // Boots

 We stayed at the Fairmont Lake Louise and our rooms were incredible!
 We booked the Fairmont Gold Lakeview Room and had two queen beds, a sitting area and a huge bathroom.
-Staying in the Fairmont Gold area offers a ton of perks but our favorite was the lounge that was just down the hall where we could get breakfast, apps, drinks and snacks all the live-long day!
+Staying in the Fairmont Gold area offers a ton of perks but our favorite was the lounge down the hall where we could get breakfast, apps, drinks and snacks all the live-long day!

-The most of our time was spent on the ski hill.
-And by “ski hill” I mean the 5 hours it took getting the girls ready, the 30 minute drive to Lake Louise Ski Resort and then the 2 hours getting their rentals on, letting them go to the bathroom and helping them down to ski school.
+Most of our vacation time was spent on the ski hill.
+And by “ski hill” I mean the 5 hours it took getting the girls ready, the 30-minute drive to Lake Louise Ski Resort and then the 2 hours getting their rentals on, letting them go to the bathroom and helping them down to ski school.
 Skiing with toddlers could be an Olympic sport in and of itself.
-I will say that the instructors at ski school were incredible and my girls loved it!
-I cannot wait for them to be old enough to where they love to ski.
+The instructors at ski school were incredible and my girls loved it!
+I cannot wait for them to be old enough to where they love it and we can go on more ski trips.
 We didn’t eat at the resort but my girlfriend said that Whitehorn Bistro is excellent!

-Our flight back to the East coast was early so we decided to stay at the Marriott In-Terminal Hotel.
+Our flight back to the East coast was early so we decided to stay one more night at the Marriott In-Terminal Hotel.
 We checked in to the hotel (which is so fancy) and headed straight to the Calgary Zoo to catch the Pandas.
 Our girls loved the Zoo and we could have spent hours and hours there!
 Once the zoo closed we headed to Saltlik for dinner which was the best meal we had the entire trip!